Coffee, Alcohol, and Sleep Tools

 One of the world’s most popular drinks, coffee, contains caffeine.
 When caffeine is taken in the six hours before bed, it can decrease your sleep quantity by as much as an hour.
 As a result, consuming caffeine in the afternoon often leads to sleep disturbances, as caffeine stays in your blood for up to 24 hours after consuming it.
-Stop drinking coffee before lunchtime for optimal sleep.
+Stop drinking coffee after lunchtime for optimal sleep.
 Read more about the best time to drink your coffee.

 In a review of the recent findings on alcohol and sleep, it has been found that drinking before bed impairs your sleep.
 While it helps you fall asleep quicker and sleep more deeply for a while, it can reduce your quality and amount of REM sleep significantly.
 REM sleep begins about 90 minutes into sleep, and it’s the stage of sleep where we dream and perform many restorative functions.
 So remember the next time you drink before bed: alcohol may seem to be helping you sleep, as it helps induce it, but it ultimately kills the quality of your sleep.

 As a final wrap-up, we’ve provided a summary of the highlights of the program and some final actionable tips to help you continue on your path to better sleep, optimum brain functionality, physical performance, emotional health, and overall well-being.